ata-nas/record-rest-api/README.md

 The reason I do this operation is, although it might seem taxing, for such small project we cannot see the benefits, but if the data needs to travel through a lot of places and will activate a lot of processes (mind you with the risk of security since it will be incorrect if not checked that way) and that in turn can be infinitely more taxing than 1 query beforehand.
 Not to mention again the security benefits...

+- MapStruct is used very extensively, it has direct access to repositories in order to automate mapping process.
+I restrain from using services there that technically have error handling in them, because services are prone to change, while I can count on the methods in the repo to be static, and moreover, I handle null values differently sometimes, like in creating new patient, I will allow null to be passed on gp uic, because is optional.
+If however not null is passed, then I go to repo and throw exception if not found.
+This is very different from the service error handling where null is not allowed.

 ## Thoughts